 Thinking Outside of the Block: Why Your Reactive Dog Needs to be Walked

-It has been something of a thing recently in some corners of the dog training world to suggest that keeping an easily over-stimulated and/or reactive dog in his own home environment for a bit, with enrichment toys is a better idea than taking said dog out into the world to be walked.
+It has been something of a thing recently in some corners of the dog training world to suggest that keeping an easily over-stimulated and/or reactive dog in his own home environment for a bit of time, along with enrichment toys, is a better idea than taking said dog out into the world to be walked.
 I strongly disagree.
 However, my disagreement is not with the prevention of over-stimulation or reactivity.
 I am all for that.
 But you cannot effectively teach a dog to feel calmer out and about in the world by keeping that dog in the home 24/7.
-Enrichment toys in the home should be a part of every day life for dogs but so should calm outings.
-However, those outings can and should be directed to an area that is quiet and has a lot of space so than some mental enrichment takes place outside.
+Enrichment toys in the home should be a part of everyday life for dogs but so should calm outings.
+However, those outings can and should be directed to an area that is quiet and has a lot of space so than some mental enrichment and self-soothing training can take place outside.

 Let’s address the staying in part of this equation first.
 Humans have inside enrichment activities that we participate in as well.
 But typically, we also leave the house on most days.
 To replicate what is being suggested for dogs, stay in your house for several days in a row.
 Read, watch TV or both.
 Spend some time playing board games with loved ones when they are home with you.
 Maybe hang around in your yard puttering in the garden.
 Do stuff that you enjoy but only within the confines of your own property.

 How many days will it take before you want out?
 If you are anything like me, not many.
 It will be especially agonizing if you live with others who exit and you can’t.
 Then why would you expect just playing mental enrichment games would be sufficient for your dog to remain mentally stable?
 You have a choice to leave daily.
 You are their gate to the outside world though.
 Don’t close that gate.
 Your dog’s sanity may depend on it.